-- 1.1 Pavement licences are issued by the Council under the provisions of the Business and Planning Act 2020. - 1.2 The Business and Planning Act 2020 created a streamlined process to allow businesses to apply for a licence to place removable furniture over certain parts of the highway.
-The regime was made permanent by the Levelling Up and Regeneration Act 2023. - 1.3 This policy sets out the Council's approach to its functions and responsibilities with regard to the issue of pavement licences in its area.
-The policy document sets out several relevant matters including: - The scope and key terms of the legislation. - The Council's requirements in respect of applications for licences. - The general approach and matters that the Council will take into account when determining applications for licences, including those who will be consulted. - The conditions that the Council will attach to licences granted or deemed to be granted. - The Council's approach to enforcement and revocation of licences. - The delegation scheme for decisions by the Council. - 1.4 In formulating this policy, the Council has had due regard to the guidance issued by the Secretary of State under section 8 of the Business and Planning Act 2020.
+- 1.1 Pavement licences are issued by the Council under the provisions of the Business and Planning Act 2020. - 1.2 The Business and Planning Act 2020 created a streamlined process to allow businesses to apply for a licence to place removable furniture over certain highways adjacent to a premises in relation to which the application is made, for certain purposes. - 1.3 The Business and Planning Act 2020 was originally passed in summer 2020 in response to the significant adverse impacts the Covid-19 pandemic was having on businesses in the hospitality sector and was originally only intended to be in place for a short period of time.
+The purpose of the legislation was to make it quicker and simpler for businesses such as cafes, restaurants and bars to secure a licence to place furniture on the highway. - 1.4 The Levelling Up and Regeneration Act 2023 made permanent the provisions set out in the Business and Planning Act 2020 and it is hoped that this will provide much needed ongoing support for businesses and protect as many hospitality jobs as possible, particularly during times of increasing living costs. - 1.5 This policy sets out the Council's approach to its functions and responsibilities with regard to the issue of pavement licences in its area.
+The policy document sets out a number of relevant matters including: - The Council's interpretation of the scope of, and key terms in, the relevant legislation - The Council's requirements in respect of applications for licences - The general approach and matters that the Council will take into account when determining applications for licences, including those who will be consulted - The conditions that the Council will attach to licences granted or deemed to be granted - The Council's approach to enforcement and revocation of licences - 1.6 In formulating this policy, the Council has had due regard to the guidance issued by the Secretary of State under section 8 of the Business and Planning Act 2020.